p55d2k/thegist/README.md

 - Subscriber data is stored securely in Firestore with email validation.
 - The landing page features responsive design with smooth animations.
 - For production deployment, consider using Vercel or Railway for Next.js hosting with Firebase integration.
+- **Preprocessing**: For scaling to 100+ sources, see `docs/PREPROCESSING.md` for details on the preprocessing pipeline that reduces article redundancy and processing costs.